Best Game Design Schools Online & On-Campus

 DePaul University ranks at #17 among the Best Catholic Colleges in America as well as #10 among the best schools that offer quality information technology programs.

 Salary After Attending: $46,500

-Based in Austin, TX, Saint Edwards is a private Catholic university that offers a game design program where students get the chance to learn about video game development.
-Courses learned from the university leads to a BA in Video Game Development.
-Major courses include Interactive Storytelling, Introduction to Game Audio and Game Design Studio I are part of the curriculum.
-Large and indie developers alike such as Electronic Arts, Blizzard Entertainment, NCSoft, and Aspyr Media hire graduates from the university.
+Based in Austin, Texas, Saint Edwards is a private Catholic university that offers a highly comprehensive game design program.
+Course credits contribute to a BA in Video Game Development.
+Major courses like Interactive Storytelling, Introduction to Game Audio, and Game Design Studio I are integral parts of the curriculum.
+Large video game developers, such as Electronic Arts, Blizzard Entertainment, NCSoft, and Aspyr Media, often hire Saint Edwards graduates.

-The school currently ranks No. 54 in Best Catholic Colleges in America and is the third-largest hub of game development in the country.
+The school currently ranks #54 among Best Catholic Colleges in America and is the third-largest hub of game development in the country.

 7. Fitchburg State University

 Graduation Rate: 57%

 Based in Massachusetts, Fitchburg State University offers the first game design program of its kind to prospective students pursuing a major in game design in the Northeastern region of the country.
 Fitchburg also offers it as a minor program for students studying different majors.
 The university offers unique opportunities for game design students to study abroad and master the global industry.
 In 2018, at least 18 students were chosen to study at specific companies in Japan and learn firsthand how the video game industry operates.

 Students attain skills that pertain to visual art and game design, as well as the foundation of game programming.
 FSU is known to be one of the top value colleges in the nation, and as such, ranks at #43 among Best Value Colleges.

 8. Abilene Christian University